texastribune/styleguides/newtribunestyle.md

 Variables are used for colors and fonts.
 They're defined in settings.scss.
 If the color or font name is more than one word, start with the more general word first.
 For example, for Tribune brand colors, name them "$tribune-yellow" and "$tribune-teal" instead of "$yellow-tribune" or "$teal-tribune".

-### Element, Class, and Id Naming
+### Naming Conventions

-Element, class, and id names should be used with the ultimate goal of creating modular elements that can be reused in different ways throughout the site.
+The naming of classes and ids should be done with the goal of creating modular entities to be reused and remixed throughout the site.
 There are no rules that always must be followed; however, this set of guidelines should be applicable to most situations.
+Things to keep in mind are also how easily searchable the classes and ids that you're using are, as well as if there are any potential clashes with current naming systems.

 Naming will follow the [BEM](https://en.bem.info/method/naming-convention/) methodology.
 Modular entities can be blocks or elements.
 They can have modifiers that describe their appearance and behavior.

+We will use the following words to refer to different entities within a page.

 #### Base